florimondmanca/www/README.md

 ## License

-- Code is licensed under GPL-3.
+- Code is licensed under MIT.
 - Writings are my own.